NathanJennex/Jennex_N_PythonRPS/README.md

 Clone the project, `cd directory name`/download, and run the `game.py` file in a Python3 terminal window for mac/linux, or the powershell for windows.

-The rules are the same as the classic
+The rules are the same as the classic:

 1. Paper covers rock
 2. Scissors cut paper